About

 Practice Areas & Industries

-We will initially focus on federal workers’ compensation defense–primarily in response to Defense Base Act (DBA), Longshore and Harbor Workers’ Compensation Act (LHWCA), and other "extension” act claims–as well as recovery under the War Hazards Compensation Act (WHCA).
-We are also poised to handle a broad range of civil practice areas.
+Markovich Grover was founded with the unified vision of providing exceptional legal services to employers and insurance carriers involved in workers’ compensation claims–primarily in response to Defense Base Act (DBA), Longshore and Harbor Workers’ Compensation Act (LHWCA), and other "extension” act claims–as well as recovery under the War Hazards Compensation Act (WHCA).
+As Markovich Grover continues to grow, the breadth of its practice areas has expanded in accordance with the attorneys’ tremendous skills and experience in civil litigation including litigation related to workers’ compensation claims.
+The firm is poised to handle a broad range of civil practice areas.

 -